-Dr. Lyle Ostrow received his M.D. degree and a Ph.D. in Biophysics from the State University of New York at Buffalo.
-He completed an Internal Medicine Internship at Johns Hopkins Bayview Medical Center, followed by Neurology Residency training at The Johns Hopkins Hospital.
-After residency, Dr. Ostrow completed a fellowship in Neuromuscular Medicine also at Johns Hopkins.
+Dr. Ostrow is an Assistant Professor of Neurology in the Neuromuscular Division at Johns Hopkins.
+He received his M.D. and a Ph.D. in Biophysics from the State University of New York at Buffalo, followed by Medicine Internship, Neurology Residency and Neuromuscular Medicine Fellowship at Johns Hopkins.